New Zealand Sea Cadet Corps: Post War

 Post war sea cadets were able to take advantage of the significant size and presences of both domestic and foreign navies with cadets being able to take trips on in 1937.
 During the same year attempts were made to have the name changed to "Royal New Zealand Sea Cadet Corps" to bring the organisation in line with its commonwealth equivalents, unsuccessfully.
 Late in the year a carnival was held between 31 Squadron, Air Training Corps (Not the same 31 Squadron that exists today) was held at the tepid baths.

 In 1948 a joint exercise was conducted between the sea cadet corps and the Air Training Corps which saw the sea cadets facilitating a mock attack on Ripapa Island which after four attacks saw the successful capture of the island by the sea cadet corps.
 The same year saw the first international invitation by the Royal Canadian Sea Cadets where 25 cadets were invited to an 'Empire Camp'.

 The New Zealand Naval Board agreed in 1950 to provide uniforms to all members of the sea cadet corps and established the protocol of sea cadet officer's receiving commissions in the Royal New Zealand Naval Volunteer Reserve Special Branch.

 1951 saw the proposal of closed cadet units being established in schools, similarly to how the New Zealand Cadet Corps operated.
 At this time the Sea cadet corps was made up of 397 personnel.

 RS Feva introduction into service

 Around 2006 the Sea Cadet Corps began research into acquiring a new and modern fleet of sailing craft for Cadet training.
 The Sea Cadet Corps Boats Officer, LT R. Glover sought feedback from every Navy Cadet unit in the country as to their requirements and thoughts about the new fleet.
 The result of this project was the selection of the RS Feva, manufactured in the United Kingdom.
-The first seven RS Feva's arrived in New Zealand in October 2009 through the importer, Takapuna Sailing Centre (Boats Bits Ltd.).
+The first seven RS Fevas arrived in New Zealand in October 2009 through the importer, Takapuna Sailing Centre (Boats Bits Ltd.).
 A second delivery of five vessels arrived later in 2009, with each of the 17 units around the country having at least one craft by mid 2010.

 The RS Feva is the first new class of training vessels the New Zealand Sea Cadet Corps has adopted since 1978.